A Statistical Study of the Compressible Energy Cascade Rate in Solar Wind Turbulence: Parker Solar Probe Observations: Discussion and Conclusions

-Moreover, we reported the average of the energy cascade rate in order to study and compare the behavior between the compressibility levels and the heliocentric distance.
+Then, we reported the average of the \ADD{absolute value of the} energy cascade rate in order to study and compare the behavior between the compressibility levels and the heliocentric distance (in Figure \ref{bineados}).
 We related these two magnitudes and found out that the compressibility increases as we increase the distance to the Sun.
 Our results are in good agreement with \citet{Ch2020}, who computed the magnetic compressibility coefficient $C_B = (\delta|B|/|\delta B|)^2$ and showed a clear decrease toward smaller heliocentric distances.
 They observed that the compressibility levels at PSP perihelion are an order of magnitude smaller at 1 au.
 However, their results are based on magnetic compressibility in the frequency domain unlike the present work where we computed the mean values in the real space.
-On the other hand, \citet{Ad2020} studied the frequency distribution of the solar wind compressibility between $0.17$ au and $0.61$ au and showed that density fluctuation is concentrated mainly around 0.15 au and decreases with the heliocentric distance.
+On the other hand, \citet{Ad2020} studied the frequency distribution of the solar wind compressibility between $0.17$ au and $0.61$ au and showed that density fluctuation distribution is concentrated mainly around $\sim$ 0.15 au and decreases with the heliocentric distance.
 This result is compatible with the density fluctuation levels found by \citet{A2021}.
-Instead, we showed that the density fluctuation reach its highest values approximately at 0.5 au and decreases as we get closer to the Sun.
+Instead, we showed that the compressibility distribution reach its highest values approximately at 0.5 au and decreases as we get closer to the Sun.

+\ADD{In addition, we calculated the absolute value of the} compressible energy cascade by using an isothermal and polytropic model based on previous theoretical works (\citet{A2017b,S2021}).
+From Figures \ref{R_2_1_inc_grid}, \ref{Compresibilidad_2_1_inc} and \ref{bineados} mentioned above and, specially, Figure \ref{bineados}, we noticed that there is a clear trend of the polytropic cascade to be larger than the isothermal one.
+In particular, \citet{S2021} observed the same behavior at MHD scales despite using few events unlike our present statistical work.
+However, it is worth mentioning that the two compressible models (isothermal and polytropic) give essentially the same cascade rate due to the fact that the contribution of the Yaglom-like term $\varepsilon_{1C}$ tends to be dominate over $\varepsilon_{2C}$ in the inertial MHD range in both cases.